Hexix23/GOAD_v2_WriteUp_by_Helix/Walkthrough/GOAD_v2_by_Helix.md

 ### Password Spraying with iseedeadpeople password

+## Acces to the organization remotely

+### Using Bloodhound with runas ouside the domain

 First I boot a Windows 10 VM and I prepare de `/etc/hosts` file to resolve the domain name.
 > This machine is complety isolated from the network.